wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 ## Create a raw source dataset in Dremio

-The data used to create your models will be an Iceberg table stored in nessie.
+The data used to create your models will be an Iceberg table stored in the data catalog.
 To create this you will be using the sample dataset `NYC-taxi-trips.csv` provided in Dremio.

 ### Add Sample Data
 Click on the "Add Source" button to bring up the "Add Data Source" pop-up window.
 In this list, under "Object Storage" select the option "Sample Source" which has Gnarly, the Dremio mascot, as its icon.